Stop Procrastinating! The In-Print 2021 Deadline is Two Weeks Away

-You now have just 10 days left to enter the In-Print 2021 contest is just two weeks away!
+The deadline to enter the In-Print 2021 contest is just two weeks away!
 Now is the time to get busy selecting samples of your in-plant's best work to enter in this prestigious competition, the only print contest exclusively for in-plants.

 Past winners have engaged their operators in the selection process, asking them to put aside five or six pristine copies of particularly eye-catching, complex pieces.
-Once January rolls around, the manager then gets involved in sorting through these potential submissions and picking the very best ones to enter.
+Once February rolls around, the manager then gets involved in sorting through these potential submissions and picking the very best ones to enter.
 Your operators will be proud to know their work is being considered for entry into this national contest, a collaboration between In-plant Impressions and the In-plant Printing and Mailing Association (IPMA).

-In-Print 2020 includes numerous categories for both “Offset” and “Non-Offset” pieces.
-Plus, there are categories exclusively for in-plants with 10 or fewer employees.
 So get your employees involved today and start saving samples.
-You owe it to them to honor their hard work by entering it in In-Print 2020.
+You owe it to them to honor their hard work by entering it in In-Print 2021.
 Here are some tips to help you select the very best pieces for entry.
 View the rules and categories here.

 Bob has served as editor of In-plant Impressions since October of 1994.
 Prior to that he served for three years as managing editor of Printing Impressions, a commercial printing publication.
 Mr. Neubauer is very active in the U.S. in-plant industry.
 He attends all the major in-plant conferences and has visited nearly 170 in-plant operations around the world.
 He has given presentations to numerous in-plant groups in the U.S., Canada and Australia, including the Association of College and University Printers and the In-plant Printing and Mailing Association.
 He also coordinates the annual In-Print contest, cosponsored by IPMA and In-plant Impressions.